 An old man with a small family sees a vision that confirms an incredible list of God’s promises to him—his descendants will be as uncountable as the stars, God will give them control of a vast area of land, and they will bless every family on earth.

 Those promises begin to come true for Abraham and Sarah as their family grows to become a whole nation and gets established in its homeland.
 God sends prophets like Isaiah who talk of one particular king whom God will send at his chosen time.
 He will rule the entire world, not just the land of Abraham’s nation, and his reign will never end!
 The nation can’t wait for his arrival, but they do have to wait for hundreds of years.

 And then out of nowhere God finally moves the vision forward.
 An angel appears to Mary and tells her she will miraculously become pregnant with the baby who will make the nation’s vision come true.
 That baby, God’s son Jesus, grows up to declare: “The ancient vision is coming true now!
 God’s glory is on the rise!”
 He shows it by healing many people, by teaching brilliantly in ways that ordinary people could understand, and by calling people to follow him and trust him absolutely.

 We might expect him to claim his throne on the spot, going back to the court to ask them, “Can you hear me now?”
 But he does not do that.
-He returns to his heavenly throne without dying again, but before he goes he tells his messengers what to do until he comes back to earth to take total control here and destroy evil.
+He returns to his heavenly throne without dying again, but before he goes he tells his campaign team what to do until he comes back to earth to take total control here and destroy evil.